-According to Nick Hall, neuroimmunologist at University of South Florida, there are three things you can do if you feel an illness coming on.
-Avoiding antibiotics and medications that interfere with the balance of good and bad bacteria in the gut is always a good thing, especially since many of us already have a leaky gut (antibiotics kill the good bacteria in the gut, leading to a leaky gut that increases the risk for food allergies and sensitivities, auto immune diseases and other illnesses).
+According to Nick Hall, a psychoneuroimmunologist at the University of South Florida, there are three things you can do if you feel an illness coming on.
+Being empowered in your health can prevent the need for antibiotics and medications that interfere with the balance of good and bad bacteria in the gut, known as the microbiome.
+Recurring use of antibiotics can kill the good bacteria in the gut, leading to a leaky gut that increases the risk for food allergies and sensitivities, auto immune diseases and other illnesses.
 The immune system is now known to be THE system that governs all the other systems in the body, such as the musculoskeletal, cardiovascular and nervous systems.
 Inflammation is now known to be responsible for illness and disease, and keeping this system in balance is how we can stay healthy.
-Here are the Top Three Ways To Boost Your Immune System:
+Here are our Top Three Ways To Boost Your Immune System:

 1. Warm your CORE temperature with a hot bath, sauna, electric blanket or exercise.
 This is like turning up the dial on your immune system to trigger an army of protection to fight off microbial and viral invaders.
 If you feel a sore throat or cold coming on, warm up your body and trick your body into thinking it has a fever.